toddledev/documentation/docs/13-contexts/02-working-with-contexts/index.md

 This page covers the practical aspects of creating and using contexts in Nordcraft applications.
 Contexts enable direct communication between ancestor and descendant components without going through intermediate components.

 # Create a context provider
-To create a context provider, you need to expose either formulas or workflows from a component:
+To create a context provider, you need to expose either formulas or workflows from a component.

 ## Expose a formula in context